jbcirs/rental-wyze-sync/README.md

 1. Open the new storage account.
 2. Add a `tfstate` folder in Blob Storage under Storage Browser.

    Follow these [Microsoft Instructions](https://learn.microsoft.com/en-us/devops/deliver/iac-github-actions) for more details.

+3. Update `storage_account_name` in `./terrafromprofivers.tf ` with the storage account name you created.

 ### 4. Setup Slack Bot